 - Patients with underlying immune disease and/or severe chronic diseases should take maximal protection against mosquitos.

-- * Definition of a ZIKV exposure: a) History of travel/residence in an area with active ZIKV transmission and/or b) unprotected sexual contact (without a condom) with a woman within 8 weeks and/or with a man within 6 months after their return from an area with active ZIKV transmission. irrespectively whether she/he had ZIKV symptoms or not.
+- * Definition of a ZIKV exposure: a) History of travel/residence in an area with high risk of ZIKV transmission and/or b) unprotected sexual contact (without a condom) with a woman within 8 weeks and/or with a man within 6 months after their return from an area with high risk of ZIKV transmission. irrespectively whether she/he had ZIKV symptoms or not.

 - **as proposed by WHO it can be considered to prolong the timeframes up to 6 months for both women and men, after potential ZIKV exposure.

 - With regard to testing after ZIKV exposure, please see below section ZIKV diagnostics on Zika information file.

 - For countries with moderate ZIKV transmission risk in Central and South America, Caribbean and Oceania the Swiss ECTM recommends to take the same prevention measures as for countries with high risk of ZIKV transmission (red marked countries).
 Travel to other areas with moderate or low risk reported ZIKV transmission (Asia, Africa): women who are planning to get pregnant should consider postponing travel.
 To the current knowledge, in countries of Asia and Africa not mentioned under “high risk ZIKV transmission areas” (see section “incidence”) or areas with sporadic ZIKV transmission, the risk of an infection or even damage to the unborn child cannot be excluded but is estimated to be very low.
 Pregnant women are advised not to travel to any ZIKV endemic countries.